jamesworcester/STEVE-Capstone-Project-/README.md

 Note: For a complete installation guide with image-based step-by-step instructions please refer to the installation guide in the submitted User Manual.
 This README guide is largely based off those instructions, and will try to get you up and running as soon as possible.
 Both guides assume the user is using Windows 10.

 ## Android .apk Quick-start Guide:
+TO ADD HERE ONCE THE FINAL APK HAS BEEN MADE

 ## Windows 10 Development Environment Quick-start Guide:
 ### Requirements: